-An award-winning director, producer, and philanthropist, he recently directed his debut feature film Skin in the Game – a gritty, unflinching dramatic thriller that explores the underground world of human trafficking.
-Skin in the Game is produced by Kandoo Films, the production company behind the Oscar-nominated and BAFTA award-winning Netﬂix documentary 13th by Ava DuVernay.
+An award-winning director, producer, and philanthropist, Adisa recently directed his debut feature film Skin in the Game – a gritty, unflinching dramatic thriller that explores the underground world of human trafficking.
+Skin in the Game premiered at Urbanworld in 2019 and won the Best Director/Best Film Award at the 27th Annual Pan African Film and Arts Festival.
+Skin in the Game was released theatrically in the United States and produced by Kandoo Films, the production company behind the Oscar-nominated and BAFTA award-winning Netﬂix documentary 13th by Ava DuVernay.

 Showtime Network premiered two films produced by Adisa – Gift for the Living and Sarang Song.
 Gift for the Living won the Outfest Audience Award for Outstanding Short Narrative and Sarang Song won the San Francisco Black Film Festival Award for Best Short Film.

 Following his success at Showtime, Adisa went on to direct and produce A Day Without Mines.
 Filmed in the diamond mining district of Sierra Leone, West Africa, Adisa witnessed children as young as six years old working in the mines.
 He was able to capture this remarkable story in a short documentary that won Best Short Documentary at the Beverly Hills Film, TV & New Media Festival and was showcased on PBS.
 A Day Without Mines is the inspiration for his upcoming feature film In the Rough.

 In 2021, Adisa was hand-picked out of hundreds of storytellers and directors to participate in Ava DuVernay’s ARRAY First Inaugural Masterclass taught by esteemed and legendary filmmaker Haile Gerima.